loebi-ch/jquery-clock-timepicker/README.md

 *default: false*

 - **onChange**
-Called always when the time value has been changed.
+Called when the time value has been changed.
 *default: function(newValue, oldValue) {}*

 - **onClose**